-As an expert sommelier and brewer, I have had the privilege of my own for several years now.
+As an expert sommelier and brewer, I have had the privilege of brewing my own kombucha for several years now.
 Through my experience, I have found that the duration of fermentation can greatly impact the flavor and quality of the final product.
 While there is no one-size-fits-all answer to how long you should ferment kombucha, I can provide some general guidelines to help you achieve the desired results.

 1. First Fermentation (F1):

-The first fermentation phase is crucial in transforming sweet into kombucha.
-During this phase, the kombucha culture, also known as a SCOBY (Symbiotic Culture of Bacteria and ), consumes the sugar in the sweet tea and converts it into various beneficial acids and other compounds.
+The first fermentation phase is crucial in transforming sweet tea into kombucha.
+During this phase, the kombucha culture, also known as a SCOBY (Symbiotic Culture of Bacteria and Yeast), consumes the sugar in the sweet tea and converts it into various beneficial acids and other compounds.
 This process typically takes around 7-12 days, but it can vary depending on factors such as temperature, strength of the starter culture, and personal preference.

 Temperature: Warmer temperatures generally accelerate fermentation, while cooler temperatures slow it down.
 If you prefer a faster fermentation process, you can keep your brewing vessel in a warmer location.
 On the other hand, if you prefer a slower and more nuanced fermentation, a cooler spot may be more suitable.